-Child Abuse, Neglect, and Exploitation Prevention
+Child Abuse, and Neglect, and Exploitation Prevention

-Child abuse, neglect, and exploitation are violations of children's human rights and an obstacle to their educational development.
-The board directs that staff will be alert for any evidence of child abuse, neglect, or exploitation.
+Child abuse; or neglect, and including exploitation are violations of children's human rights and an obstacle to their educational development.
+The board directs that staff will be alert for any evidence of child abuse; or neglect, or including exploitation.